 that apply to it have no Effect

-on your physical body, nor do they persist when you return to it.
+on your physical body, nor do they persist when you Return

-The spell might also end early for you or one of your companions.
-A successful Dispel Magic
+The spell might also end early for you or one of your Companions

 , the spell ends for that creature.
 If the spell ends and the silver cord is intact, the cord pulls the creature's astral form back to its body, Ending